mcraiha/spine-unity-docs/Rendering-and-Animation.md

 Please see [SkeletonRenderSeparator](https://github.com/pharan/spine-unity-docs/blob/master/SkeletonRenderSeparator.md)

+// TODO: Short Section on [Sorting Groups](https://docs.unity3d.com/560/Documentation/Manual/SortingGroup.html) (Unity 5.6)

 ### I lowered the alpha to fade out my skeleton.
 Why are the overlaps showing?
 This is how realtime mesh rendering works anywhere.
 The opacity is applied right when the triangles are drawn, not after.

+To apply the lowered alpha to the whole skeleton after it has been rendered at full alpha, you would need to temporarily render it to a different target first, then draw the contents of that target to the screen.
+The implementation for this is highly dependent on your setup.

-There are probably many solutions to this.
-Some workarounds too.
+There are many solutions and workarounds for this.
-You’ll find many good examples of workarounds from studying how various 2D games do it.
+You’ll find many good and creative examples of workarounds from studying how various 2D games do it.
 Go out and play some of your favorites!

 ## How does Spine-Unity determine how big my model will be?
 Spine editor uses a 1 pixel:1 unit scale.
 Meaning, that if you just include an image into your skeleton without any rotation or scaling, 1 pixel in that image will be 1 unit tall and 1 unit wide in Spine.